FrickTobias/BLR/README.md

 # WGH_Analysis

-This is a pipeline to perform scaffolding on WGH data.
-It uses numerous bioinformatics tools with some custom make parsing tools for formatting in between steps.
+This is a pipeline for handling of [WGH]() data.
+It takes fastq files as input and outputs a filtered bam file.

 TL;DR: Look at the [flowchart](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) to see and overview of the pipeline.